jaylogue/pdp1105-console-adapter-v2/README.md

 A PDF version of the schematic is available [here](pcb/pdp1105-console-adapter-v2-schematic.pdf).

 Note that the Console Adapter schematic uses modern pin numbering for the console IDC connector (J1), rather than the archaic DEC letter-based scheme.
 For a table showing the relationship between the two numbering schemes, see the following PDF: [pdp1105-scl-connector.pdf](docs/pdp1105-scl-connector.pdf).

 ## KiCad Design Files

-A KiCad project containing the schematic and a layout file for a two-layer PCB is available is available in the [pcb](pcb) folder.
+A KiCad project containing the schematic and a layout file for a two-layer PCB is available in the [pcb](pcb) folder.

 ## License